Health and Safety Executive

 Fluid systems that contain water or water-mixes can become highly contaminated with harmful bacteria.

 The bacterial contamination of fluids and associated machinery and pipework should be monitored and controlled.
-Direct means of measuring bacterial contamination should be used in conjunction with other checks on fluid quality, e.g. fluid concentration and pH.
+Direct means of measuring bacterial contamination should be used in conjunction with other checks on fluid quality, eg fluid concentration and pH.
 There are several ways of doing this.
 Microbiological dip slides are a simple way of checking bacterial contamination.

 The following values indicate what can be regarded as good, reasonable and poor standards of fluid management, and what action should be taken.
-Monitoring should be used to confirm your high standard of control, as well as indicating increased levels of bacteria at an early stage.
+Monitoring should be used to confirm your standard of control, as well as indicating increased levels of bacteria at an early stage.

 Your fluid supplier should be able to provide advice on the management of fluids to maintain them at optimum performance, and help reduce health risks.

-Further information on metalworking fluids quallty:
+Further information on metalworking fluids quality: